Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 Today we’re going to look at two methods key methods for integrating databases, as well as how Budibase can make life easier along the way.

-First though, we’ll start with the basics.
+First, though, we’ll start with the basics.

 ## What is database integration?